marissap/auradrop/README.md

 ### AuraDrop
 Find my friends but real-time collaboration.
 Original idea based on building a better airdrop based on GPS proximity rather than bluetooth (because it fails so frequently).
 I often think about how find my friends could be even better, not just a map of location, but something that facilitates interaction and allows for serendipitous social iterations.
 Wanted to integrate real time proximity association.

-Built on Cloudflare's Agent SDK and workers.
+Built with Cloudflare's Durable Objects.

 ------------